moto-timo/yocto-docs/documentation/overview-manual/development-environment.rst

    .. image:: figures/source-repos.png
       :width: 100%

-   For steps on how to view and access these upstream Git repositories, see the ":ref:`dev-manual/start:accessing source repositories`" Section in the Yocto Project Development Tasks Manual.

--  :yocto_dl:`Yocto release archives: </releases/yocto>` This is where you can download tarballs corresponding to each Yocto Project release.
-Downloading and extracting these files does not produce a local copy of a Git repository but rather a snapshot corresponding to a particular release.

 -  :yocto_home:`DOWNLOADS page </software-overview/downloads/>`:
    The :yocto_home:`Yocto Project website <>` includes a "DOWNLOADS" page accessible through the "SOFTWARE" menu that allows you to download any Yocto